 The specific ways that can be used to reduce misclassification errors are highly context specific.
-Nonetheless, in general, the frequency of errors can be reduced by

-- using clear and explicit guidelines - having well-trained consistent research personnel - 'double-checking' the exposure and disease status whenever possible (eg seek confirmation of information whenever possible through laboratory results, or other confirmatory records of exposure or disease)

-- validating the test or survey instrument prior to its widespread use is certainly preferable (see Chapter 3 for some suggestions) to trying to correct for misclassification errors after the fact - collect specific rather than general exposure data as the latter often lead to attenuation of the true association between exposure and outcome (Friesen et al, 2007).
+Nonetheless, in general, the frequency of errors can be reduced by using clear and explicit guidelines, having well-trained consistent research personnel and 'double-checking' the exposure and disease status whenever possible.
+Seek confirmation of information whenever possible through laboratory results, or other confirmatory records of exposure or disease.
+Validating the test or survey instrument prior to its widespread use is certainly preferable (see Chapter 3 for some suggestions) to trying to correct for misclassification errors after the fact.
+As examples of approaches to minimise errors, it is important to collect specific rather than general exposure data as the latter often lead to attenuation of the true association between exposure and outcome (Friesen et al, 2007).
 When attempting to obtain specific exposure information (eg pesticide or antibiotic use) either ask detailed questions, or ask for bottle labels, or have the participant identify the exposure item from a portfolio of pictures (Acquavella et al, 2006).
 Be aware that self-reported exposures may not correlate very well with objective measures of exposure (Radon et al, 2007), and don't make assumptions about exposures.
 For example, Jones et al (2006) found that household water supply was a poor indicator of drinking water source for subjects on private water systems.